top of page

 Mohaliver museum.jpeg

-• Now walk along Rothschild St to the Eran Shamir Village Museum © (turn right after exiting the Mohilever Museum), which is at 40 Rothschild St. It is easy to locate as there is a British phone booth outside the building.
+• Now walk along Rothschild St to the Eran Shamir Village Museum © (turn right after exiting the Mohilever Museum), at 40 Rothschild St. It is easy to locate as there is a British phone booth outside the building.

 At the museum.jpeg